tuansydau/LemonadeStandWebsite/README.md

 # MEGAComfort-Backend

 This is a website created using HTML, CSS, Django for the MEGAComfort Backend Development Challenge.
-Unfortunately, I was unable to complete the challenge, but am still submitting my project.
+Unfortunately I was unable to complete the challenge, but I am still very proud of the progress that I have made, given that I started off compeltely new to Django.
 I'm grateful to have taken this challenge; the challenge was quite fun and I've learned a lot during the process of making this app.

 <h3>How to run</h3>